datachomp/datachomp.github.com/source/_posts/2013-08-09-treadmill-desk-setup.markdown

 <p><a href="http://images.datachomp.com/treadmill/desktop.jpg" target="_blank"><img src="http://images.datachomp.com/treadmill/small_desktop.jpg" title="On Top of The Desk World" alt="On Top of The Desk World" Height="200" Width="400" /></a></p>
 **What is This?**
 On the left is my coding/recording station, and on the right is my learning/gaming station.
-When i'm simply consuming content, I can easily work on my treadmill station.
-I have a [Confidence Power Plus][2] treadmill that I mostly disassembled and slid under the desk.
+When I'm simply consuming content, I can easily work on my treadmill station.
+For $200, I bought a [Confidence Power Plus][2] treadmill that I [mostly disassembled][5] and slid under the desk.
 I have a master power switch I can trigger with my foot, and speed controls I can use from the desktop.
 The treadmill shuts itself off after 30 minutes of use which allows for a very lo-fi pomodoro system.
 When I first started on the treadmill station, which has no guard rails mind you, I had to go extremely slow and couldn't focus much on walking or consuming.
 Give it a bit though and the treadmill part falls right into muscle memory.

 <p><a href="http://images.datachomp.com/treadmill/underview.jpg" target="_blank"><img src="http://images.datachomp.com/treadmill/small_underview.jpg" title="Under the hood" alt="Under the hood" Height="200" Width="400" /></a></p>